pasqal-io/qadence/docs/tutorials/backends.md

 ## Low-level `backend_factory` interface

-Every backend in `qadence` inherits from the abstract `Backend` class:
+Every backend in Qadence inherits from the abstract `Backend` class:
 [`Backend`](../backends/backend.md) and implement the following methods:

 - [`run`][qadence.backend.Backend.run]: propagate the initial state according to the quantum circuit and return the final wavefunction object.